 Statin medications may be prescribed to help lower your blood cholesterol levels if you have angina.
+A lower cholesterol level may help prevent further plaque buildup.
 Examples include:

-Severe symptoms that do not go away with medication alone are treated with invasive techniques, including angioplasty (opening up the clogged arteries with a catheter, possibly placing a stent to keep the artery open) and coronary artery bypass graft surgery.
+Severe symptoms that do not go away with medication alone are treated with invasive techniques, including coronary angioplasty (opening up the clogged arteries with a catheter and possibly placing a stent to keep the artery open) and coronary artery bypass graft surgery (heart bypass surgery).
 Unstable angina is an emergency condition that requires treatment in a hospital.

 What you can do to improve your angina

-Learning ways to handle stress that can’t be avoided
+Learning ways to handle stress that cannot be avoided

 Slowing down or take rest breaks if physical exertion triggers angina